 And it’s not a problem confined to the pool – foot cramping is one of the most common complaints during open water swimming and triathlons.

-So we asked British Swimming physiotherapist Carl Butler to explain why you might be cramping and what you can do to stop it.
+So we asked British Swimming physiotherapist Carl Butler to explain why you might be cramping and the keys to avoiding foot cramp.

 Anatomy of a kick